 Ensure Your Camera Is Within Range

-Your video camera may be out of the wireless router’s range depending on where you have it installed, and this may cause a weak signal or cause it to remain offline.
+Your video camera may be out of the wireless router’s range, depending on where you have it installed.
+This may cause a weak signal or cause it to remain offline.

 Did You Recently Replace Your Router Or Modem or change your WiFi Password?

 One of the most common reasons why people’s Alarm.com cameras are offline is if they replaced their router or modem.
 If you’ve done this recently, you’ll need to follow these steps to connect your Alarm.com camera again and get it back online.

 - Find the WPS button located on the camera.
 It may be labeled with WPS.
-Hold the WPS button for 2-3 seconds, until the LED light begins to flash.
+Hold the WPS button for 2-3 seconds, until the LED light begins to flash blue.

 - Next, press the WPS button on the router for 1-6 seconds until the light flashes on the router.

-- Allow a couple minutes for the router and camera to connect to each other.
-You’ll notice that the LED light will change from flash blue to a green, and to red.
+- Allow a couple of minutes for the router and camera to connect to each other.
+You’ll notice that the LED light on the camera will change from blue to green, and to red.
 The LED light should stay at one color for a few minutes, then you can continue to step 6.

 - Depending on the LED color that is reflected on the camera, follow the steps below:

 – If you need to troubleshoot because you can’t view live video, power down the camera and then view the live video once the light has turned solid green.
-Also, double check that the router the camera is connected to has internet connection.
+Also, double-check that the router the camera is connected to has an internet connection.

-Flashing Green – This indicates that the camera doesn’t have complete internet connection but is still able to speak to the router.
+Flashing Green: This indicates that the camera doesn’t have a complete internet connection but is still able to speak to the router.

-– If you need to troubleshoot, power down the camera for a couple seconds and then reboot it.
-If it continues to flash green, next power down the router for a couple minutes, then power the router backup and then connect again via WPS.
+– If you need to troubleshoot, power down the camera for a couple of seconds and then reboot it.
+If it continues to flash green, next power down the router for a couple of minutes, then power the router back up, and then connect again via WPS.

 -This may mean that the camera is too far away for the WPS to work.